Willpower is not Enough – How to Succeed

-Often failure in life is blamed on a lack of willpower.
-There is, however, increasing evidence that what you “see” happening is what is holding you back.
+Often failure in life is blamed on willpower not being enough.
+So if that is true do I just need to build willpower?
+The answer is no as there is, increasing evidence that what you “see” happening is what is holding you back.

 Albert Einstein once said “Imagination is more important than knowledge.”